Leprekus/trackedProjects/js/spotify-clone/spotify/README.md

-# Spotify Nextjs
+# Spotify Clone

-Spotify clone created using the Nextjs framework.

-## Todos

-- [] find out how to get access token
-- [] find out how to fetch data

-User:
-- [] get User Profile
+The purpose of this project is to recreate Spotify's complete functionality using the Nextjs framework.
+I also plan on adding some custom features, but at the time of writing I still do not clearly know what I would like to add.

-## Technologies
+## Technologies used

+* NEXTJS
-* Nextjs
+* NEXT-AUTH
-* Next-auth
+* REACT
-* Typescript
+* TS
-* Tailwindcss
+* JWT

-## Features
-Protected routes - only accessible if the user is authenticated.
-Middleware - protects routes from unauthenticated users
+* Spotify Web API JS